Derek Forbort: Professional

 Forbort was highly regarded by scouts and was projected to become a two-way defenseman in the National Hockey League (NHL).
 The NHL Central Scouting Bureau ranked Forbort as the ninth best North American skater for the 2010 NHL Entry Draft, an improvement on his midterm ranking of 11th.
 International Scouting Services named him tenth overall.
 Expected to be a first round selection, Forbort was taken 15th overall by the Los Angeles Kings.

+Los Angeles Kings

-On April 5, 2013, Forbort signed a three-year entry level contract with the Los Angeles Kings.
+On April 5, 2013, Forbort signed a three-year entry-level contract with the Los Angeles Kings.

 In the 2014–15 season, on February 11, 2015, the Kings recalled Forbort from the Manchester Monarchs of the American Hockey League (AHL).
 He was later returned to the Monarchs without playing a game for the Kings.
 He eventually made his NHL debut the following season on October 16, 2015, against the Minnesota Wild and recorded his first NHL goal in a 5–0 win over the Vancouver Canucks on December 28.

 In the 2016–17 season, his second with the Kings, Forbort made the opening roster.
 He recorded 18 points in 82 games during the season.

 On October 19, 2017, Forbort signed a two-year contract extension with the Kings.